intsuc/get_millis/README.md

 function get_millis:init

 # Get the millis.
 The execution position must be loaded to place the template.
-execute positioned 0 0 0 run function get_millis:get_millis
+execute positioned 0 0 0 run function get_millis:

 # The result is split into high 32 bits (#millis[63:32] get_millis)
 # and low 32 bits (#millis[31:00] get_millis).